Collaborative Care for Cognitive Change Conference

 Collaborative Care For Cognitive Change: Building Relationships Through Communication

 Join us on Thursday, April 2, 2020 for our Collaborative Care For Cognitive Change conference at the Elm Hurst Inn & Spa, Ingersoll.
-Please stay tuned for further details as this website is updated during the summer 2019.
+Please stay tuned for further details as this website is updated during the fall 2019.

 This conference is for health care professionals and care partners of those living with dementia.